 From Treetop to Ground Cover: How to Layer Your Yard with Light

-The good news is that layering light is a simple design trick you can use to beautiful effect in your yard.
+The good news is that layering light is a simple design trick anyone can use to beautiful effect in their yard.
+While you won’t need to use every suggestion below, placing garden lights at different levels creates the kind of welcoming atmosphere that invites guests to linger in your outdoor spaces long after dark.

-Let’s start from the top:
+Let’s start from the top.

-Lit from Above
+Lit From Above

 Or drape lights from branch to branch and suspend a pretty lantern at each anchor point.